dkroll713/reach/README.md

 To view the details of a game in the leaderboards, simply click on that score.
 To return to the entire leaderboard, click again anywhere inside the detailed view.

+Leaderboards are implemented using a Postgres database deployed on an AWS EC2 instance.

 ### Submitting Your Score

 To submit your score, make sure you are logged in before starting a game.
 If you push 'Log In' during a game, you will be returned to the landing page after logging in.
 You can play without signing in but will be unable to submit your score.